Configuration Files

 allow_warnings if true, the action is considered a success even when there are warnings false

-analyzer command output parser: "standard", "eslint", or "nextest" "standard"
+analyzer command output parser, see below "standard"

 apply_gitignore if true the job isn't triggered when the modified file is excluded by gitignore rules true